What to Expect

 Remember, you are paying for coverage ahead of time, so even if you don’t receive care, you must pay the monthly premium.
 Depending on when your enrollment is processed, your first bill might be for two months’ coverage.

 Important: Your payment must be made by the due date to start coverage on the date you chose.

-- If you selected a different insurance carrier in 2016 and your 2015 payments were an auto-draft from your bank account, contact your bank to cancel the payment.
+- If you selected a different insurance company for 2017 and your 2016 payments were an auto-draft from your bank account, contact your bank to cancel the payment.

-- If you selected a different insurance carrier in 2016 and your 2015 payments were charged to a credit card, contact your 2015 health insurance carrier to cancel the payments.
+- If you selected a different insurance company for 2017 and your 2016 payments were charged to a credit card, contact your 2016 health insurance company to cancel the payments.

 |Health Insurance Company||Customer Service Phone Number|

 |Cigna – claims & benefits||(855) 786-1830|

 |Delta Dental||(800) 610-0201|

 |Elevate by Denver Health Medical Plan||(855) 823-8872|

 |Kaiser Permanente||(800) 632-9700|